 • How do I submit a new application?

 Whether you are a new or returning applicant, use the application link.
-This sign-in page will allow you access to the application.
+This will allow you access to the application.
 Returning applicants would sign in with their existing account information.
 New applicants will have the chance to create an account by clicking on the "New Applicant?" link under the email box.
-Please note, there is a separate link to the sign-in page for access to your account, even though the login information is the same.
+Please note: this is a separate link from the sign-in page for access to your account, even though the login information is the same.

 • I have forgotten my password.
 How do I reset it?